oleks/latex-template/README.md

 # Template

-The template is intended to serve as a generic template for my written work at the university.
+The template package is intended to serve as a generic template for my written work at the university.
+It imports some common packages, and decides the fonts and some general layout.

 ## Import